Theatre Individual Project Funding Expert Panel comments

 • The panel appreciated the variety of solid applications and were excited by, and gave priority to, proposals that they felt would have a strong impact on the audience, the artist, or the theatre ecology in Alberta.

-• When projects involved script redevelopment, panelists appreciated when applicants identified which elements of the project artists wanted to focus on enhancing.
+• When projects involved script redevelopment, expert panelists appreciated when applicants identified which elements of the project they wanted to focus on enhancing.
 What questions did the applicants want to explore in this new phase and how would they frame that exploration?

 • The panelists appreciated when project descriptions clearly identified the concrete steps that will make up a project’s creation process, as opposed to only summarizing the narrative’s plot.
 What does this project look like from a production management standpoint?
 A dramaturgical standpoint?

-• For applicants in the research phase of their project, panelists gave priority to those who were able to articulate the methods through which that research would take place, as opposed to solely communicating the topic of their research. (e.g., Why are you exploring this research?
+• For applicants in the research phase of their project, panelists gave priority to those who were able to articulate the methods through which research would take place, as opposed to solely communicating the topic of their research (e.g., Why are you exploring this research?
 What questions will you be asking?
 How will you conduct your research?
-What will your sources be, and how will you find them?)
+What will your sources be, and how will you find them?).

 Budget